By Jenngang Shih

 Using SAP Automated Predictive Library (APL) for its predictive algorithms and data mining environment is one approach to address flight risk predictions.
 APL is based on the concepts of VC dimension and Structural Risk Minimization to keep the model simple and robust.
 It employs ridge regression, a non-parametric algorithm, to minimize the need for making assumption for data distributions.
 Its data mining environment facilitates automatic parameters tuning and model selection among other things, to free the users from performing these tasks manually.

-The process of extracting historical headcount data to create a model and apply that model to the current employee headcount data has been automated and is shown in Figure 1.
+The process of extracting historical headcount data to create a model and apply that model to the current employee headcount data has been automated.

 Many factors contribute to the quality of a predictive model.
 Two of the basic factors are attribute size and record size.
 If the number of attributes is small, then the model is likely to be biased.
 Further, if the number of records is small, the variance may be too high to separate one outcome from another.
 Therefore, having an adequate number of both attributes and records are essential to creating a high quality predictive model.